Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/conditional-auth-scenarios/ip-based-template.md

 The IP based conditional authentication script prompts two factor authentication to the users who are logging outside of the given ip range.

+## Scenario

+Consider a scenario where you wish to add security for users logging in from external networks or other geographic locations.
+Using the IP-based adaptive authentication template, you can specify network ranges using the ip address so that users logging in from an external network that is not listed in the authentication script are prompted to perform an additional level of authentication.

+If the user's IP address is not in the configured range (i.e. 192.168.1.0/24, 10.100.0.0/16), he will be prompted with TOTP authentication as the step 2 of the login flow.
+Users logging in from the internally configured network specified on the script, can simply provide their credentials (basic authentication) to access a resource.

 ## Before you begin

 1. Your application should be registered in Asgardeo.